 Bradley, Whelan and Wright (1993), represents a recent version of the HERMIN econometric model of the macro-economy, based on annual data.
 Its approach is quite different, in that it assumes that migration flows (as opposed to the stock of unemployment) respond to relative employment conditions at home and abroad.
 Once migration gets under way, this model assumes that it will have its own momentum.
-As a result, it predicts a relatively slow build-

-40Most of the analysis is based on registered male unemployment, adjusted for changes in data definition.
+As a result, it predicts a relatively slow build-up of migration which eventually leads to unemployment over-shooting its final equilibrium.
+The model shows unemployment approaching its ultimate equilibrium through an oscillating path.
+In a simulation carried out on the effects of a sustained jump in the level of public employment, this model predicts net immigration over seven years of 2.6 times the increase in public employment.
+Although this includes immigrants who are not labour force participants, it confirms that the unemployment impact of job creation is severely eroded by immigration.
+The simulation report does not calculate the unemployment impact directly.
+If two-thirds of the net immigration represent labour force participants, and even if there were no change in the labour force participation rate, the reduction in unemployment would again be no more than 20 per cent of the overall job increase.49